HG-Lane: High-Fidelity Generation of Lane Scenes under Adverse Weather and Lighting Conditions without Re-annotation: Introduction

 In this paper, we present \textbf{\textit{HG-Lane}}, a \textbf{H}igh-fidelity \textbf{G}enerative framework that generates realistic \textbf{Lane} scenes under adverse weather and lighting conditions—such as snow, rain, fog, night, and dusk—\textit{without requiring any re-annotation}.
 Specifically, we extract the normal-condition images from the CULane dataset and preprocess them with a semantic-preserving strategy that fuses Canny edges and lane annotations.
 These are used to guide the generative model via a dual-stage pipeline: ControlNet (Canny) handles structure preservation, while ControlNet (InstructPix2Pix) refines lighting and style.
 By applying category-specific prompts, we successfully generate realistic lane scenes across five new adverse-condition categories.

-Built upon HG-Lane, we further introduce a new benchmark consisting of 30,000 generated images across six conditions, significantly enriching the diversity of lane detection scenarios.
+Building upon HG-Lane, we further introduce a new benchmark consisting of 30,000 generated images across six conditions, significantly enriching the diversity of lane detection scenarios.
 We evaluate multiple state-of-the-art lane detection models on this benchmark and conduct comprehensive ablation studies to validate the effectiveness of each component in our framework.
-We also conducted ablation studies, compared multiple generative models and suppression modules, and carried out tests on real-world data.
+We also compare multiple generative models and suppression modules, and carry out tests on real-world data.
 Experimental results demonstrate that the proposed method stably and significantly improves the detection accuracy of all relevant networks, exhibiting strong generalization capability and structural soundness across various settings.

 The main contributions can be summarized as follows: